2008 Zimbabwean general election: MDC headquarters raid

 On 28 April, the Harare High Court ordered that all of the people arrested at the MDC headquarters be released.
 The police did not immediately do so, but Bvudzijena said that 29 people had been released, most of them women, the elderly, and infants; he also said that the police had asked those who had suffered from political violence to identify the individuals who were responsible for the violence.
-The police released the remainder of those who were arrested at the MDC headquarters on 29 April, in compliance with the High Court's order,Tichaona Sibanda, "Over 200 MDC Supporters Released Without Charge", SW Radio Africa (allAfrica.com), 29 April 2008. without charge, although it continued to hold three others.
+The police released the remainder of those who were arrested at the MDC headquarters on 29 April, in compliance with the High Court's order, without charge, although it continued to hold three others.
 Meanwhile, US President George W. Bush criticised Mugabe, saying that he had "failed" Zimbabwe, and accused the Zimbabwean government of intimidating the people; Bush also said that it was the responsibility of other countries in the region to "step up and lead" with regard to Zimbabwe.

 UN Security Council meeting

 The United Nations Security Council held a session on the situation in Zimbabwe on 29 April.
 Reportedly, the US, European and Latin American members of the Security Council wanted to send a special envoy to Zimbabwe; however, South Africa, the current holder of the Presidency of the Security Council, opposed this.
 Secretary-General Ban Ki-moon was said to have not yet reached a decision on the issue.
 Biti was present at the U.N. headquarters, hoping to convince the Security Council to send a special envoy, but the Council met without hearing his appeal.
 According to Biti, the "humanitarian concern" made the problem more than merely a regional or sub-regional matter, and it was something the U.N. should handle.
 The Zimbabwean government denounced the U.N. session as "sinister, racist and colonial", and Deputy Information Minister Matonga called it "a sign of desperation by the British and their MDC puppets".